technocrat/swingwatch.org/newvoters.md

 Those new citizen represent numbers equal to

 * 84% of Trumps winning margin in North Carolina
-* 41% of Biden's winning margin in Michigan
+* 41% of Harris's winning margin in Michigan
-* 127% of Biden's winning margin in Nevada
+* 127% of Harris's winning margin in Nevada
-* 132% of Biden's winning margin in Pennsylvania
+* 132% of Harris's winning margin in Pennsylvania
-* 760% of Biden's winning margin in Arizona
+* 760% of Harris's winning margin in Arizona
-* 856% of Biden's winning margin in Georgia
+* 856% of Harris's winning margin in Georgia

 ~~~
 <table>